 - a supervisor certificate signed by your principal supervisor that states the work is ready for examination

 - verification from your Faculty RAO that the thesis is ready for examination.

-Your principal supervisor and your faculty RAO will nominate your thesis examiners before you submit your thesis.
+Your principal supervisor and your faculty RAO will then nominate your thesis examiners to the Graduate Research School before you submit your thesis.
 The Dean of the Graduate Research School is responsible for approving and appointing the examiners.

 If you have concerns about your thesis being examined by a particular person, you should raise these concerns with your supervisor for consideration during the examiner nomination process.

 To ensure the examination process remains impartial, examiners must not have the potential for real or perceived conflict of interest, as outlined in the Australian Council of Graduate Research ACGR Conflict of Interest in Examination Guidelines.

 People who might be perceived to have a conflict of interest with a student include, but are not limited to:

 - someone who has a working relationship with the student (e.g. if the examiner has acted as a referee for the student to gain employment)